scollinselliott/lakhesis/README.md

   curve which projects a sequence of ideally seriated data in the same dimensional space.
-- **Lakhesize Strands** Constructs a consensus seriation of the selected strands using an iterative process of orthogonal and linear regression of partial rankings, with PCA to harmonize sequences.
-Results are displayed in the Consensus Seriation panel, which displays the PCA biplot of the row and column consensus seriations separately.
+- **Lakhesize Strands** Constructs a consensus seriation of the selected strands using an iterative process of linear regression of partial rankings in an agglomeratieve fahsion.
 The matrix plot displays the incidence matrix of the resulting consensus seriation, with its coefficient of concentration.
 The agreement of the seriation in each strand with that of the consensus seriation as well as its concentration coefficient is displayed in the Criteria panel.
 The function `lakhesize()` performs this task.
 - **Run Deviance Test** Performs a goodness-of-fit test using deviance, treating the distribution of the row and column incidences with a quadratic-logistic model.
 The largest $p$ values of the row and column